 remembering that in both cases we pay 9p in the pound over the limit (15k old, 21k new) and the new one we only pay for 30 years.
 I assume an interest rate of 5%...

-There has been no adjustment for inflation which makes you pay back less over time. in general you repay £450 less per year in the new system
+in general you repay £450 less per year in the new system

 So to conclude, in my opinion the new system is more progressive than the old - people with low paid jobs pay less at a lower rate than before, whereas people like me pay the same and people at the top end pay more.

 The only slight unfairness seems to be that if you are super rich then you pay some less overall than if you are only normally well off.
 I hope thats not what the protesters are campaigning against.